-Following the initial disclosure, the investor should comply with similar disclosure obligations (subsequent disclosure) every time it, on an accumulative basis, acquires or disposes of 1% of shares of the company through concentrated bidding or block sale systems, or of 5% or more shares of the company through private agreement; the details of such subsequent disclosure may vary, depending on the investor's post-completion shareholding in the company.
-In addition to these disclosure obligations, an investor with 5% or more shareholding in a listed company should generally suspend trading of the company's shares for a certain period (typically including the notice period and three working days after the announcement date), every time the accumulated shareholding change in the company obtained through concentrated bidding or block sale systems reaches 5%.
-Violation of these disclosure obligations will subject the investor to prohibition from exercising voting rights over the shares so acquired in a 36-month period.
+Following the initial disclosure, the investor should comply with similar disclosure obligations (subsequent disclosure) every time it, on an accumulative basis, acquires or disposes of 1% of shares of the company through centralised bidding or block sale systems, or of 5% or more shares of the company through private agreement.
+The details of such subsequent disclosure may vary, depending on the investor's post-completion shareholding in the company.
+In addition to these disclosure obligations, an investor with 5% or more shareholding in a listed company should generally suspend trading of the company's shares for a certain period (typically including the notice period and three working days after the announcement date), every time the change in the accumulated shareholding of the company, obtained through centralised bidding or block sale systems, reaches 5%.